apify/apify-docs/sources/platform/proxy/datacenter_proxy.md

 * Measures statistics of traffic for specific users and hostnames.
 * Allows selection of proxy servers by country.

+## Datacenter proxy types

+When using Apify's datacenter proxies, you can either select a proxy group, or the `auto` mode.
+[Apify Proxy](https://apify.com/proxy) offers either proxy groups that are shared across multiple customers or dedicated ones.

-## Shared proxy groups {#shared-proxy-groups}
+### Shared proxy groups {#shared-proxy-groups}

 Each user has access to a selected number of proxy servers from a shared pool.
 These servers are spread into groups (called proxy groups).
 Each group shares a common feature (location, provider, speed and so on).

 For a full list of plans and number of allocated proxy servers for each plan, see our [pricing](https://apify.com/pricing).

-To access more servers or to use Apify Proxy without other parts of the Apify platform, [contact us](https://apify.com/contact).
+To get access to more servers, you can upgrade your plan in the [subscription settings](https://console.apify.com/billing/subscription);

-## Dedicated proxy groups {#dedicated-proxy-groups}
+### Dedicated proxy groups {#dedicated-proxy-groups}

 When you purchase access to dedicated proxy groups, they are assigned to you, and only you can use them.
 You gain access to a range of static IP addresses from these groups.

-This feature is useful if you have your own pool of proxy servers and still want to benefit from the features of Apify Proxy (like [IP address rotation](./usage.md#ip-address-rotation), [persistent sessions](#session-persistence), and health checking).
+This feature is also useful if you have your own pool of proxy servers and still want to benefit from the features of Apify Proxy (like [IP address rotation](./usage.md#ip-address-rotation), [persistent sessions](#session-persistence), and health checking).
 If you do not have your own pool, the [customer support](https://apify.com/contact) team can set up a dedicated group for you based on your needs and requirements.

 Prices for dedicated proxy servers are mainly based on the number of proxy servers, their type, and location.
 [Contact us](https://apify.com/contact) for more information.

-[Contact us](https://apify.com/contact) for more details or if you have any questions.

 ## Connecting to datacenter proxies {#connecting-to-datacenter-proxies}